-Starting from 31 May 2021, Balance Re assigned Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft for implementation of internal audit services within the framework of a total outsourcing.
+As mentioned above, starting from 31 May 2021, Balance Re assigned Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft for implementation of internal audit services within the framework of a total outsourcing.

 B.6.
 Actuarial function

 The Actuarial Function is a Key Function which focuses on core actuarial tasks of the Company.
 The function deals with the coordination of the calculation of Technical Reserves and the provision of opinions on the underwriting policy and retrocession arrangements.